YMakushenko/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 II.
 Comparison the Python script file as is with original blog post: The Python script was run as was with the number of simulation repetitions 1000.
 Infections from Weddings.
 Frequency distribution: the highest frequency (~460) is centered around the 20-26% range, another significant frequency (~380) is centered around the 14-20% range.
 The weighted average of infections from weddings is approximately 20%.
 The distribution and frequencies of infections from weddings in the code as is reproduces those described in the original blog post.
 Traced to Weddings.
 Frequency Distribution: almost equal frequency of cases centers around 20-25%, with a slight preference for 20%.
-The distribution and frequencies of traces to weddings in the code as is also reproduces those described in the original blog post.
+The distribution and frequencies of traces to weddings in the code as is doesn't reproduce those described in the original blog post, where we can see that the mean observed proportion is around double the true proportion, and the modal observed value is even higher.
-The distribution patterns and frequencies for both "Infections from Weddings" and "Traced to Weddings" match the descriptions, confirming that the script is functioning properly.

 III.
 Reproducibility check: The Python script was modified to increase the number of simulation repetitions from 1000 to 5000, and running multiple times.
-Infections from Weddings: The graphs now show that the highest frequency is centered around the 18-23% range.
+Infections from Weddings: The graphs now show that the highest frequency is centered around the 18-23% range, with another significant frequency around the 14-20% range.
 This pattern closely matches the original blog post's results.
-Traced to Weddings: The graphs display frequencies almost equally concentrated around 14,5% and 24,5%, with a slight preference for frequencies up to 22%.
-This also closely matches the original blog post's results.
+Traced to Weddings: The graphs display frequencies almost equally concentrated around 19,5% and 24,5%, with a slight preference for frequencies up to 22%.
+This doesn't match the original blog post's results, where we can see that the mean observed proportion is around double the true proportion, and the modal observed value is even higher.
-With the increased number of repetitions (5000), the code appears to reproduce the results much more closely to those in the original blog post.
-The graphs for both "Infections from Weddings" and "Traced to Weddings" cases practically repeat the result in the original blog post, showing high reproducibility.
+However, with the increased number of repetitions (5000), the code appears to reproduce the results much more closely to those in the original blog post, and the graph for "Traced to Weddings" repeats the patterns in the "Infections from Weddings".
+Using just np.random.seed(10) makes each iteration produce the same sequence, which is bad when you need to run different scenarios.

 IV.
 Ensuring reproducibility: